kanutocd/whodunit-chronicles/README.md

 > **The complete historical record of your _Whodunit Dun Wat?_ data**

+> **💡 Origin Story:** Chronicles is inspired by the challenge of streaming database changes for real-time analytics without impacting application performance.
+The concept proved so effective in a previous project that it became the foundation for this Ruby implementation.

 While [Whodunit](https://github.com/kanutocd/whodunit) tracks _who_ made changes, **Chronicles** captures _what_ changed by streaming database events into comprehensive audit trails with **zero Rails application overhead**.

 ## ✨ Features